Home warranty insurance explained

-As part of the building process, the builder pays a premium to us to insure the construction.
+As part of the building process, the contractor pays a premium to us to insure the construction.
 The amount is included as part of your contract, and is paid before work begins.

 It may protect you where:

-- a licensed builder does not complete the contracted residential construction work and you have terminated the contract
+- a licensed contractor does not complete the contracted residential construction work and you have terminated the contract

 - the contractor fails to rectify defective work

 - the building suffers from subsidence or settlement.

 If we pay out on a claim, we pursue the contractor to recover the claim amount.